Study: A Daily Baby Aspirin Has No Benefit For Healthy Older People

 "We were hoping that an inexpensive, very accessible medication might be something that we could recommend to elderly to maintain their independence but also decrease their risk of cardiovascular disease," Murray says.

-But based on the findings, the National Institute on Aging's Dr. Evan Hadley, of the National Institute on Aging, which helped fund the study, says any elderly people taking aspirin or thinking about it should think twice.
+But based on the findings, Dr. Evan Hadley of the National Institute on Aging, which helped fund the study, says any elderly people taking aspirin or thinking about it should think twice.

 "This gives pause and a reason for older people and their physician to think carefully about the decision whether to take low-dose aspirin regularly or not," Hadley says.
 "And in many cases the right answer may be: Not."